Coin Collecting 101Hobbies & Crafts

 In many ways, a coin loupe and jeweler’s loupe are very similar tools.
 In fact, some coin dealers and other hobby supply stores sell jeweler’s loupes for coin viewing — because both types of magnifiers offer nearly identical benefits.

-Yep, most coin loupes and jeweler’s loupes can be used interchangeably for viewing coins — and as long as it has the magnification power you’re looking for, you can’t go wrong.
+Yep, most coin loupes and jeweler’s loupes can be used interchangeably for viewing coins.
+As long as it has the magnification power you’re looking for, you can’t go wrong.

 The most unique things about jeweler’s loupes are: